undergroundwires/SafeOrbit/README.md

 ```C#
  SafeOrbitCore.Current.StartEary();
 ```
 You can as well change the inner security settings of library.
+Memory injection is enabled as default.
+It's recommended on client side application, but on a protected server disabling the memory injection for more performance is recommended.
 [Read more on wiki](https://github.com/undergroundwires/SafeOrbit/wiki/Library-settings#change-security-settings).

 ## Memory security